Login with your member password below to see your content

 This is the cradle of the slow food movement, so food in general is respected, meticulously prepared, and unhurriedly served.
 Its just part of the culture here, an accepted norm.

 Staying with food for the moment: the annual white truffle fair happens in the nearby town of Alba every October/November.
 It’s a big drawcard, attracting huge crowds.
 Your tranquility may be interrupted by an influx of truffle-lovers, but the atmosphere is just so catchy.
 My advice: if you can’t beat ‘em, join ‘em.

 It’s a brilliant festival.

 Remember what I said about hiking?
 Well, winding through the Langhe vineyards are marked trails, extending from village to village, that can be ridden or walked.
-There are some excellent bicycle tours, like this one, that leaves from Acqui Terme (an hour's drive away) and uses those new electric bicycles.

 Not forgetting the town of Serralunga d’Alba itself: a tiny, charming, timeless town, spreading from the base of its elegant protector.
 A guided tour of the iconic castle takes one back to its medieval heyday, when the ruling Falsetti family held court over an important commercial center.
 It’s quite a walk to the top, rewarded by a panoramic view of the most beautiful winelands in the world.